CIT384-Fall21/quiz1-LuongMonica/submission.md

 1. What does the "AllowOverride" Directive do?
     * lets users override the settings/configurations on that particular directory.
-For example, users can use an .htaccess file to make changes to that particular directory.
+For example, users can use an .htaccess file to make changes to "/marketing/promotions".
 AllowOverride also has different options.
 I think All, None and something else I can't remember.            <!-- answer -->

 1. Given the following command, provide the corresponding HTTP Request Header: